denten-books/plain-text/2-device.md

 birth, like a book off a press [@moreno_who_1953, 236].

 Like king Thamus from Plato's *Phaedrus*, Moreno distrusts rote mechanization of thought itself.
-All forms of displaced agency fall under suspicion: the plow, the pen, the book, the typewriter, the gun, the rocket, and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
+All mechanisms fall under suspicion, instrumental and institutional including the plow, the pen, the book, the typewriter, the gun, the rocket, and the atomic bomb, radio and television, central planning, corporate governance, and legal codex [@moreno_who_1953, 237-44].
 Contrary to my intuitions, this list places both books and bombs at the same level of analysis.
-For Moreno, both instruments are similar in that they embody a detached form of agency.
+For Moreno, both instruments are similar in that they embody a detached form of human agency.
 They both seem to act on their own accord.
-With time, volition so detached and mechanized begins to govern without consensus or comprehension.
+With time, volition so detached and animated begins to govern without consensus or comprehension.
 Splintered from its source, the robot staggers forth, *golem*-like, through books, laws, and social institutions.
 Near immortal, images of the past proliferate and crowd out the present.
 Moreno writes:

 > Once off the press, the parent, the producer, the author is immaterial; the
 > book goes to all places and to all people, it does not care where it is read